Utilities and the Smart Grid

 In unprotected smart grid systems, criminals can siphon energy from one location to another with relative ease.
 Encryption technology protects the authenticity of usage numbers produced.
 Likewise, advanced monitoring and alerting capabilities from Futurex devices alert system administrators about infrastructure health, including SMS, SMTP, SMNP, and syslog.

 Many customer devices are subject to the weather and natural/man-made disasters.
 Futurex embedded cryptographic technology, in the form of the ESM1000.
 The Futurex Hardened Enterprise Security Platform has inherent disaster recovery engineered in the physical hardware.
-Utility provides can add additional disaster recovery and high availability with centralized management by utilizing the Guardian9000 for high availability, secure backups, centralized configuration, and load balancing.
+Utility provides can add additional disaster recovery and high availability with centralized management by utilizing the Guardian Series 3 for high availability, secure backups, centralized configuration, and load balancing.

 Multifactor authentication ensures device access is unique to the individual.
 There are three methods of identifying a user: